ScuffleTV/scuffle/CONTRIBUTING.md

 `type(scope): <description>`

-Then in the commit message body you can give a more detailed description and link to the ticket which this commit aims to resolve.
+Then in the commit message body, you can give a more detailed description and link to the ticket that this commit aims to resolve.

 `Closes #1, #2`

-We then youw like you to mention breaking changes if any.
+We then would like you to mention breaking changes if any.

 ```
 Breaking changes: